Fuwn/pywal.nix/README.md

 # ...
 ```

+## Configuration & Usage

-Finally, configure and access `pywal-nix` in your Home Manager configuration through
+Configure and access `pywal-nix` in your Home Manager configuration through the
-the `pywal-nix` attribute.
+`pywal-nix` attribute.

 ```nix
 { pkgs, config, ... }: